To Heart 2: Gameplay

 To Heart 2 is a romance "novel-type adventure game" in which the player assumes the role of Takaaki Kouno, who begins his second year of high school after reuniting with a childhood friend.
 Much of its gameplay is spent on reading the story's narrative and dialogue.
 The text in the game is accompanied by character sprites, which represent who Takaaki is talking to, appearing over background artwork.
 Throughout the game, the player encounters CG artwork at certain points in the story, which take the place of the background art and character sprites.
 A gallery of the viewed CGs and played background music is available on the game's title screen.
-To Heart 2 follows a branching plot line with multiple endings, and depending on the decisions that the player makes during the game, the plot will progress in a specific direction.
+To Heart 2 follows a branching plotline with multiple endings, and depending on the decisions that the player makes during the game, the plot will progress in a specific direction.

 The game divides each school day of the storyline into four segments.
 These segments illustrate the events that occur during Takaaki's commute to school, during school, after school, and after he returns home at the end of each day.
-Depending on the time of the day and the player's actions, he or she may be presented one of three types of events: mandatory events, which occur automatically during certain points in the game's plot line; temporary events, which occur during certain periods of time only if specific conditions are met; or after school events, which occur at the end of each school day.
+Depending on the time of the day and the player's actions, he or she may be presented one of three types of events: mandatory events, which occur automatically during certain points in the game's plotline; temporary events, which occur during certain periods of time only if specific conditions are met; or after school events, which occur at the end of each school day.